khaledalyawad/mr-json2json/README.md

 # MR-JSON2JSON
 ![image](./mr-json2json.png)
-converts json to json using node, just construct your own template, keywords and hint and get your json.
+This module converts json to json using node, just construct your own template, keywords and hint and get your json.
 Use it to prepare and clean your data

 ### Installation